chrishacia/slapjs.com/README.md

 # SlapJS.com
 [http://slapjs.com](http://slapjs.com)

 [http://chrishacia.com](http://chrishacia.com)

-You can find me on Discord in [https://discord.gg/btpqdGEHpq](Coder Life) as SevenSparxx Coder Life is a discord server I run for developers of all kinds, and at all levels.
+You can find me on Discord in [Coder Life](https://discord.gg/btpqdGEHpq) as SevenSparxx Coder Life is a discord server I run for developers of all kinds, and at all levels.
 With the goal of helping one another when we are stuck or on projects as a colaboration.
-Join us :-)
+Join us!

 ## Accelerate Your Web Development with SlapJS